-Reporting Mitigation Timing Construction Construction Construction Operation Post-Status Notes Mitigation Measure Status record.
+Reporting Mitigatio n Timi ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes record.
 In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, as needed, and if required, they occur no more than 7 days prior to the onset of new ground-disturbing of construction activities.
 Surveys for the 2020 breeding season will commenced in March 2020.
 On March 24, 2020, two burrowing owls were observed adjacent to the Caltrain ROW, near MP 44.6.
 The owls were located approximately 150 feet away from the Caltrain ROW.
+A 200-meter no-disturbance buffer continued to be implemented during the reporting period, and protocol surveys during this reporting period occurred on June 3, 2020, and June 25, 2020.
+An owl was observed at the northern most potential BUOW burrow location during both survey visits.
+As of the end of this reporting period, no construction activities are scheduled to occur within the 200-meter no disturbance buffer during the 2020 breeding season.
+However, Balfour is hoping to be allowed to drive vehicles and equipment through the buffer, in order to access foundation installation locations to the North and South of the BUOW locations in July 2020.
+Consultation with the JPB and the CDFW in regard to this request is ongoing, and the status will be updated during the next reporting period.
+In addition, any other work scheduled to occur within the 200-meter buffer will be coordinated with the Qualified

-A 200-meter no-disturbance buffer has been continued to be implemented during the reporting period.
-Any future work scheduled to occur within the 200-meter buffer will be coordinated with the Qualified Biologist, in consultation with the JPB and the CDFW, as needed.
-Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
-Nesting Bird Surveys BIO-1g: Implement recommenced on February 1, 2020 northern harrier, whitefor the 2020 nesting season tailed kite, American (February 1, 2020).
-During this peregrine falcon, saltmarsh X Χ Ongoing reporting period, a 250-foot buffer common yellowthroat, continued to be implemented around purple martin, and other the active Cooper's hawk (COHA) nesting bird avoidance nest in a tree adjacent to the tracks measures. near MP 33.5.
-Any work that occurred within the buffer area was monitored full-time by a qualified biologist.
-No impacts to the nest were observed during this reporting period.
-It is anticipated the nestling(s)
+Mitigation Measure Mitigation Timing Construction Post- Construction Operation Status Status Notes ) Biologist, in consultation with the JPB and the CDFW, as needed.
+BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures.
+X x Ongoing Nesting Bird and raptor surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
+Nesting Bird Surveys recommenced on February 1, 2020 for the 2020 nesting season (February 1, 2020).
+During this reporting period, a previously active Cooper's hawk (COHA) nest in a tree adjacent to the tracks near MP 33.5, was determined to be inactive by the Qualified Biologist on June 4, 2020.
+The Qualified Biologist observed the area, and no COHA activity was observed at the nest or in the surrounding vegetation, and it appeared the nestlings had fledged.
+Accordingly, the 250-foot nodisturbance buffer was removed.
+BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
+No special-status species or other potentially sensitive biological resources were observed.
+The agency-approved Qualified Biologist will continue to survey ahead of the initiation of activities at planned staging areas as the Project moves into new construction areas.